 Specific attention should be given to sex and gender, as women often experience post-infectious diseases differently due to biological, hormonal, and social factors, which can affect their diagnosis, treatment, and recovery.
 Moreover, age, ethnicity, socio-economic, lifestyle and behavioural factors should also be considered, and special emphasis should be placed on vulnerable populations and groups with pre-existing conditions to ensure equitable and inclusive healthcare solutions.

-A multidisciplinary, cross-sectoral approach is encouraged, involving all relevant stakeholders, including patients, researchers, clinicians, healthcare professionals, and policymakers.
+A multidisciplinary, cross-sectoral approach is encouraged, involving all relevant stakeholders (medical and non-medical), including patients, researchers, healthcare professionals, and policymakers.

-Proposals should develop a harmonised approach to collection, storage, sharing and analysis of FAIR data, leveraging existing European research infrastructures, biobanks, cohorts’ data[2] where relevant.
+Proposals should develop a harmonised approach to collection, storage, sharing and analysis of FAIR data, leveraging existing European (research) infrastructures, including biobanks or cohorts’ data where relevant and contribute to emerging research infrastructure, established in the framework of the European Health Data Space.

-Proposals should demonstrate complementarity with ongoing EU initiatives, including projects funded under HORIZON-HLTH-2021-CORONA-01-02[3] and HORIZON-HLTH-2023-DISEASE-03-07[4] topics, and outline plans for collaboration where applicable, to maximise synergies and avoid duplication of research efforts.
+Proposals should demonstrate complementarity with ongoing EU initiatives, including projects funded under relevant topics, and outline plans for collaboration where applicable, to maximise synergies and avoid duplication of research efforts.
+All projects funded under this topic are expected to participate in networking and joint activities.

-Clinical studies are expected in this topic.
-The use of the clinical studies template is mandatory for all proposals involving clinical studies, and proposals should include a completed draft clinical trial protocol, ensuring that studies are designed to be inclusive.
+Clinical studies are expected in this topic, designed to be inclusive.
+The clinical studies template is mandatory for all proposals involving clinical studies.
 Successful applicants are expected to engage early on with the European Medicines Agency (EMA) to ensure adequacy of the actions from a regulatory point of view.
+Where relevant, a Health Technology Assessment (HTA) should be conducted to evaluate the clinical, economic, and social implications of interventions.

-The applicants are encouraged to incorporate artificial intelligence (AI) tools and advanced computational modelling / virtual human twin (VHT)-powered tools to predict disease risk and progression, ensuring these tools are developed and tested for diverse populations to minimize bias.
+Applicants are encouraged to incorporate artificial intelligence (AI) tools and advanced computational modelling / virtual human twin (VHT)-powered tools to predict disease risk and progression, ensuring these tools are developed and tested for diverse populations to minimize bias.

-The participation of start-ups, micro, small and medium-sized enterprises (SMEs)[5] is also encouraged to strengthen their scientific and technological foundations and enhance their innovation potential.
+Participation of start-ups, micro, small and medium-sized enterprises (SMEs) is also encouraged to strengthen their scientific and technological foundations and enhance their innovation potential.

-All projects funded under this topic are expected to participate in networking and joint activities[6].
+Applicants should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
+As proposals under this topic are expected to include clinical studies, the use of the template is strongly encouraged.

-HORIZON-HLTH-2027-01-DISEASE-04: Development of novel vaccines for pathogens with epidemic potential
+HORIZON-HLTH-2026-01-DISEASE-04: Development of novel vaccines for pathogens with epidemic potential